-Last year are was a Conference on Labor celebrated here in Journal Long to the people from other countries and communities came to talk about the problems faced.
+Last year ere was a Conference on Labor celebrated here in Jcrdan.
+A lot of people from other countries and communities came to talk about the problems faced.
 And our campaign participated in the Conference.
 Nariman shared her experience.
 And when she finished many people came to us to say Thank You (...)
 There are so many people whom rights are being violated and who they keep silent, afraid of having their rights violated.
-But of course, yes, I do think that we are more respected now, but I also think that we are more threatened by those in positions of powers, and this is something that will keep happening
+But of course, yes, I do think that we are more respected now, but I also think that we are more threatened by those in positions of powers, and this is something that will keep happening Photo courtesy of Qoum Moualem facebook page